Ethereal Forest

 Ethereal Forest has also helped instantiate Portland’s ReFi DAO Local Node, providing the PDX DAO network with another channel of Interregional Collaboration on the regenerative cultural front.
 This element of PDX DAO has and will continue to be a powerful area of Community Engagement.
 Also on the regenerative front, we have provided resources to local permaculture educators to onboard them to GG20's Climate Solutions Community Round.

-Finally, as an expression of our task of evangelizing the localist use case and the power of the urban center as a laboratory for analogue anticapture technologies that can compose with and aid the web3 toolkit, Ethereal Forest gathered and delivered Inverted City, a collaborative journal of Ethereum localism with contributors from across the space.
+As an expression of our task of evangelizing the localist use case and the power of the urban center as a laboratory for analogue anticapture technologies that can compose with and aid the web3 toolkit, Ethereal Forest gathered and delivered Inverted City, a collaborative journal of Ethereum localism with contributors from across the space.
 Read The Inverted City here.

 Ethereal Forest History